eraybasar/pesdk-docs/_guides/html5/v3_6/features/adjustments.md

 ---
 layout: guides/content
-title: Adjustments # title as shown in the menu and
+title: &title Adjustments # title as shown in the menu and
 menuitem: Adjustments
 order: 2
 platform: html5